RianPinto/Vacant-Parking-Slot-Detector/README.md

 To reduce urban congestion, mitigate environmental impact, and improve overall urban mobility, a better parking solution is necessary.
 This solution addresses the increasing issue of limited parking spaces, optimizing their usage and reducing the amount of time spent searching for a parking space.
 This not only reduces traffic congestion but also reduces carbon emissions, thus contributing to a more environmentally friendly environment.

 Furthermore, improved parking solutions may also contribute to economic growth by increasing the accessibility of businesses, thus enhancing the quality of life within cities and promoting sustainable urban development.
+¬¬Our Contribution:

+Our team aims to create a prototype that is designed to reduce human intervention in searching for parking spots.
+Thus, creating a more efficient, accurate, and potentially cost-effective solution.
+The project streamlines the parking process, making it more convenient for drivers.

+The project features a counter, to keep track of the vacant spots in the parking space.
+This creates a quicker flow of traffic in such parking spaces.

+Moreover, the position of the nearest available parking space is also displayed to the user at the entrance of the parking spot.
+This reduces the dependency on humans.

 </details>